 I share your concern with regard to using the parish system as the exclusive web of entry points into any region.
 My spiritual father Bishop David Pytches famously described the parish system as the church’s condom to prevent church multiplication!
 And he often commented that his former diocese (Chile, Bolivia and Peru) was a diocese without parishes.
 (It had scattered missions at that time.)

 My mentor David Pytches in his Chile, Bolivia and Peru days

 I prefer the plural approach of earlier centuries.
 Parish churches are, generally, a diocese’s bread and butter in terms of generating income.
 (Some dioceses have been cleverer than others, investing money into real estate that generates income instead of draining church coffers.
 Why would you rely only on what comes in as freewill offerings?!)
 But certainly parish priests do not have to be the gatekeepers for an alternative (and often very different) model of ministry – or the “supervisors” of it?
 That would not be a plural approach.
 So I am with you all the way there.

 However, I just wonder whether (and could you tactfully ask your bishop if this is the case?) perhaps the parish angle has been chosen in your diocese – and the archidiaconal route has been taken in Isaac’s case – in order to avoid getting snowed under legislative approaches and issues??
 Dare I suggest that to ask diocesan synods to produce new protocols, legislation and ordinances might not be the most freeing way forward!!

-Brother, as one who has trodden it, I know that the pioneer’s road is not an easy road we’re on as pioneers, and whatever you do I know you won’t wait until all the protocols have been ironed out before you step out and make an initiative in obedience to the Holy Spirit!
+Brother, as one who has trodden it, I know that the pioneer’s road is not an easy road!
+And whatever you do I know you won’t wait until all the protocols have been ironed out before you step out and make an initiative in obedience to the Spirit of God!
 At the end of the day there are no caveats or sub-clauses in the Great Commission!
-And if I can be so radical as to point it out – no mention of episcopal, archidiaconal, or any other kind of institutional or authority to buffer our obedience to Jesus!
+And if I can be so radical as to point it out – no mention of episcopal, archidiaconal, or any other kind of institutional or authority to buffer our obedience to it!